leathalman/leathalman/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Jotify
+- 🔭 I’m currently researching neural networks
 - 📫 How to reach me: h@harrisonleath.me

 <!--